aster-void/fcitx5-hazkey-autocompile/README.md

 1. Clones the upstream repository.
 2. Replays its official build pipeline inside CI.
-3. Publishes a tarball plus metadata when the upstream commit is new.
+3. Publishes the latest tarball plus metadata when the upstream commit is new.

+If the upstream head matches the revision recorded in `dist/latest.json`, the workflow exits early without rebuilding.

+The latest build is always available as `dist/fcitx5-hazkey.tar.gz`, replacing the previous artifact on each update.

 All outputs are committed back to the default branch using the GitHub Actions token.